Reasons to Use Your Home’s Main Water Shut Off

 The primary reason that would cause you to shut off the main water valve to the house is in the case of a plumbing emergency.
-This may consist of a burst pipe, seriously backed up sewer drain, flooding from an intense storm or any other reason that might cause water to enter your living space.
+This may consist of a burst pipe, a seriously backed-up sewer drain, flooding from an intense storm, or any other reason that might cause water to enter your living space.
 When you shut off the main supply of water to the house, then at the very least, you’ll stop the water flow and reduce the amount of water damage.

 Finding the Valve

 In the case of a plumbing emergency, finding the valve is often the most challenging task, if you don’t already know where it is.
 In colder climates like Canada, the valve will be inside the house where the cold water pipe comes in, or close to the water heater.
-Some main water shut off valves have a bright red handle, which makes them easy to identify.
+Some main water shut-off valves have bright red handles, which makes them easy to identify.
 Just give it a strong clockwise turn and the water will be shut off.